Reef Aid

 The Solution

 We can make a big impact on water quality and the long-term health and survival of the Great Barrier Reef by reducing the amount of sediment flowing off the land.
-We are working with the landholders at Landers Creek Station to fix some of the major sediment loss and erosion issues on the property, and to help the land recover and thrive.

 • fencing to control grazing stock, allowing time for vegetation to re-establish